-II.
-Effects of change in Prices: If the income of the consumer is given, the proportionate change in all money prices will shift the price line to left of original price line with increase in prices and to right of original price line with decrease in prices.
-The figure 16 (A) shows the effects of proportionate change in prices.
+(B)Effects of change in Prices: If the income of the consumer is given, the proportionate change in all money prices will shift the price line to left of original price line with increase in prices and to right of original price line with decrease in prices.
+The figure 16

+(A) shows the effects of proportionate change in prices.
 The original price line is PS.
 With decrease in prices, price line will shift from PS to P1S1 and with increase in prices, price line shifts from PS to P2S2.
-At PS, the maximum amount that consumer can buy is OS amount of commodity A and OP amount of commodity B. At P1S1, the maximum amount that consumer can buy is OS1 amount of both the commodities on PS price line.
+At PS, the maximum amount that consumer can buy is OS amount of commodity A and OP amount of commodity B. At P1S1, the maximum amount that consumer can buy is OS1 amount of commodity A and OP1 amount of commodity B which is higher than the maximum amount of both the commodities on PS price line.
 At P2S2, the maximum amount that consumer can buy is OS2 amount of commodity A and OP2 amount of commodity B which is lower than the maximum amount of both the commodities on PS price line.

-If the price of one commodity i.e., commodity A changes and price of commodity B as well as money income remain constant, the one end of price line where we measure commodity B will remain at same point and other end where we measure commodity A changes with change in price of commodity A. This can be explained with the help of figure 16 (B).
+If the price of one commodity i.e. commodity A changes and price of commodity B as well as money income remain constant, the one end of price line where we measure commodity B will remain at same point and other end where we measure commodity A changes with change in price of commodity A. This can be explained with the help of figure 16 (B).